Crystal detector: Crystal detectors become popular

 Around 1906 it was recognised by radio researchers that mineral crystals could be a better detector than the coherer, crystal radios began to be made, and many new crystal detectors were invented.
 Part of the reason for this interest was that coherer receivers had switched from using paper tape recorders (siphon recorders) as an output device, which were incompatible with crystal detectors, to earphones, which could use the crystal's output current.

-In 23 March 1906 Henry Harrison Chase Dunwoody, a retired general in the U.S. Army Signal Corps, patented the silicon carbide (carborundum) detector, using another recent product of electric furnaces.
+On 23 March 1906 Henry Harrison Chase Dunwoody, a retired general in the U.S. Army Signal Corps, patented the silicon carbide (carborundum) detector, using another recent product of electric furnaces.
 The semiconductor silicon carbide has a wide band gap and Pickard discovered the detector's sensitivity could be increased by applying a forward bias, a DC potential of around a volt from a battery and potentiometer, to it.

 Braun began to experiment with crystals as radio detectors in 1899 and in 1906 patented a galena cat whisker detector in Germany.
 In 1906 L. W. Austin invented a silicon–tellurium detector, in 1907 Pickard invented the molybdenite detector, and in 1911 Thompson H. Lyon invented the cerussite detector.
 In Germany a tellurium-carbon detector became popular, called "the Bronc cell".
 In 1908 Wichi Torikata at Tokyo Imperial University investigated 200 minerals and found cassiterite (tin oxide), pyrolusite (manganese dioxide), zincite, galena, and pyrite were sensitive, and subsequently tested all the mineral samples at the Mineral College and found 34 rectifying minerals.
 He patented a mineral detector in 1908.
 Lee De Forest, George Washington Pierce, and William Henry Eccles also studied mineral detectors.